 The Safety And Health Risks Of A Bat Infestation

-Bats are an interesting species of mammal that can be beneficial to their environment, but a bat infestation in your home poses serious health and safety risks.
+Bats are an interesting species of mammal that can be beneficial to their environment, but a bat infestation in your home can pose serious health and safety risks.

-Bats carry diseases such as rabies which can cause severe physical and neurological damage if contracted by humans or other animals.
+Bats can carry diseases such as rabies which can cause severe physical and neurological damage and likely lead to death if contracted by humans, pets or other animals.
+Rabies does require direct contact with an infected animal.

 Factors Affecting The Cost Of Bat Removal